micahflee/hacks-leaks-and-revelations/chapter-6/homework-6-1.md

 Download and install [Docker Desktop](https://www.docker.com/products/docker-desktop) for Windows or Mac.

-If you're using a newer Mac with an M1 chip, make sure to choose "Mac with Apple Chip."
+If you're using a newer Mac with an M1 or M2 chip, make sure to choose "Mac with Apple Chip."
 Otherwise choose "Mac with Intel Chip."

-After opening Docker Desktop for the first time and waiting for it to start, open a terminal.
-If you're using Windows, use PowerShell.
+After opening Docker Desktop for the first time and waiting for it to start, open a terminal (if you're using Windows, use PowerShell).
 See if it works by running:

 ```sh
 docker run hello-world